packagist/private-packagist-docs/docs/update-review.md

 Private Packagist Update Review creates comments on your pull requests to help you review dependency changes in your VCS repositories.
 Every time a composer.lock file changes in one of your repositories, we comment on the pull request with a human-readable summary, links to diffs and changelogs for you to review.
-Update reviews are available for synchronizations with GitHub, GitLab, and Bitbucket as well as GitHub Enterprise, and self-managed GitLab.
+Update Review comments are available for synchronizations with GitHub, GitLab, and Bitbucket as well as GitHub Enterprise, and self-managed GitLab.

 We detect two kinds of changes: